StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

-# Set Up a Cluster on Linux Systems
+# Set Up a Cluster with Packages

 <!-- md:version 5.4 -->